 Life Cycle Phase Definitions

 When NI decides to no longer manufacture a product, it generally provides a one-year last-time buy period.
 Some circumstances, such as the sudden loss of a key component due to catastrophic or other unforeseen events, may prevent NI from providing a full year of notice.
-Products purchased during the last-time buy period receive the standard one-year warranty.
+Products purchased during the last-time buy period receive the standard three-year warranty.

 In general, a product stays in the Maintenance phase for at least five years after its last-time buy date, based on the standard three-year warranty period.
 However, support services are typically available beyond this three-year period based on reasonable efforts to accommodate repair and calibration capability.

 The product is no longer available for purchase and is not supported by NI.